andersondo/twig-programming-exercise/README.md

 ## How to run

-Download this repositiory and open a terminal in the project directory.
+Download this repository and open a terminal in the project directory.

 Use `npm install` to install mocha